noqcks/noqcks.github.io/_app/_posts/notes/2016-12-28-kubernetes-resources-limits.md

 configuration management, service discovery and more, it allows us to manage compute resources in a much more effective manner.
-In this blog post I will explain how the Kubernetes resource model works, why you should **ALWAYS** set resource limits on your pods, and then show you how you can do exactly that.
+In this blog post I will explain how the Kubernetes resource model works, why you should **ALWAYS** set resource limits on your containers, and then show you how you can do exactly that.

 ## THE NEED FOR RESOURCE MANAGEMENT